About speech pathologists

 - problems understanding what people say

-- frustration because he can’t say what he wants to say or can’t be understood by others
+- frustration because they can’t say what they want to say or can’t be understood by others

 - a husky voice that’s hard to hear

-A speech pathologist will assess your child’s strengths and difficulties to work out the best way to develop her ability to communicate.
+A speech pathologist will assess your child’s strengths and difficulties to work out the best way to develop your child’s ability to communicate.

 During the assessment, the speech pathologist will talk with you about what your child has trouble with.
-The speech pathologist will also ask you about your child’s development, including medical history, and whether anyone else in your family has speech or language problems.
+The speech pathologist will also ask you about your child’s development, including medical history, and any history of speech or language problems in your family.

 Other issues that speech pathologists can help with

-Your child might also see a speech pathologist if he:
+Your child might also see a speech pathologist if they:

-- has an intellectual disability and needs help finding alternative ways to communicate
+- have an intellectual disability, genetic condition or severe speech difficulties and need help finding alternative ways to communicate

-- has a history of ear infections and you’re worried about his communication
+- have a history of ear infections and you’re worried about their communication.

 You don’t need a GP referral to see a speech pathologist, but talking to your GP or child and family health nurse could be a good place to start if you’re worried about your child’s health or development.
-You can also use Speech Pathology Australia’s find a speech pathologist service.
+You can also use Speech Pathology Australia – Find a speech pathologist.

 Before going to a speech pathologist